-Dr. Y. Alvin Huang is the GLF Translational Assistant Professor of Molecular Biology, Cell Biology and Biochemistry, joining the faculty of Brown Biology and Medicine in July, 2019.
-He acquired his M.D. and Neurology residency from National Taiwan University, Taipei, Taiwan, sub-specializing in neurodegenerative disorders.
-His Ph.D. in Neuroscience was received from Johns Hopkins University School of Medicine, where he studied the gene regulation in the context of memory formation.
-For his postdoctoral fellowship at Stanford University School of Medicine, he innovated stem cell technologies and uncovered cellular mechanisms important for brain functions in health and in disease.
-His current research focuses on neuron-glial interaction in neurocognitive disorders, such Alzheimer's disease and Angelman syndrome, aided by new modeling tools developed in his laboratory.
-He is the recipient of several academic awards, including the NIH Pathway to Independence Award.
+Dr. Y. Alvin Huang, serving as the GLF Translational Assistant Professor of Molecular Biology, Cell Biology and Biochemistry at Brown University since July 2019, brings an extensive background in neurology and neuroscience to his research.
+He completed his M.D. and specialized neurology residency at National Taiwan University in Taipei, focusing on neurodegenerative disorders.
+He earned his Ph.D. in Neuroscience from Johns Hopkins University School of Medicine, investigating gene regulation within the context of memory formation.
+During his postdoctoral fellowship at Stanford University School of Medicine, Dr. Huang made significant advances in stem cell technologies and elucidated cellular mechanisms vital to brain function in both health and disease.
+His research currently centers on neuron-glial interactions in neurocognitive disorders such as Alzheimer's disease and Angelman syndrome, supported by innovative modeling tools his laboratory has developed.

 Song Y, Jiang W, Afridi SK, Wang T, Zhu F, Xu H, Nazir FH, Liu C, Wang Y, Long Y, Huang YA, Qiu W, Tang C. "Astrocyte-derived CHI3L1 signaling impairs neurogenesis and cognition in the demyelinated hippocampus."
 Cell Reports, vol. 43, no. 5, 2024, pp. 114226. |